 Carrick-a-Rede Rope bridge is one of the things you should never miss while traveling around the island.
-It’s located in Northern Ireland and offers stunning views of the Causeway Coastal Route.
+Located in Northern Ireland, this bridge offers stunning views of the Causeway Coastal Route.

-It’s an unforgettable walk 30 metres above the sea surface through the rope bridge, which links the mainland with the small island.
-It might be a little scary experience if you are afraid of heights but keep focused on the breathtaking panoramic view over the wild landscape and you’ll shortly find yourself on the other side of the rope path.
+It’s an unforgettable walk 30 metres above the swirling sea surface.
+Rope bridge links the mainland with the small island.
+It might be a little scary experience if you are afraid of heights but keep focus on the breathtaking panoramic views of the surrounding cliffs and wild landscape.
+You’ll shortly find yourself on the other side of the rope.
 I consider this place as one of the most beautiful in the whole island.
 Once you get on the small island you can’t stop enjoying the coastal view and an amazing wildlife scenery.
-I tried to make a movie wile walking the bridge but it’s not allowed to stop in the middle of it.
-The guards keep chivvying you to make movement more efficient, as there’s only 10 people allowed to walk the bridge on the same time.
+I tried to make a movie while walking the bridge but it’s impossible to stop in the middle as the guards maintain the traffic.
+They keep chivying you to make movement more efficient, as only 10 people can to walk the bridge at the same time.

-The original rope bridge was built by salmon fishermen in 18th century to be able to set the nets deep in the sea.
-In 20th century the salmon population was depleted in regards to water pollution.
-The maiden bridge was replaced number of times and finally reconstructed to became major tourist attraction.
+Salmon fisherman built the original rope bridge in 18th century so he could set the nets deep in the sea.
+Beacuse of water pollution the salmon population depleted in 20th century.
+Shortly after some people replaced the maiden bridge number of times.
+In the end it was finally reconstructed to became major tourist attraction.

 Would you go??? 🙂